About Baltimore Sinus Specialists

 What is an Allergist?

-An Allergist is a medical doctor specialized in the diagnosis, treatment, and management of allergies, asthma, and related immunological disorders.
-After completing medical school, an Allergist typically undergoes additional training in either internal medicine or pediatrics, followed by a fellowship in allergy and immunology.
-These specialists are trained to identify triggers and symptoms of allergic reactions, as well as to conduct tests such as skin prick tests or blood tests to confirm allergies.
-Treatments provided by an Allergist can include medication prescriptions, allergy shots (immunotherapy), and advice on environmental control measures to minimize exposure to allergens.
-They also manage conditions like hay fever, food allergies, eczema, and anaphylaxis.
+An Allergist is a physician with expertise in identifying, treating, and overseeing allergies, asthma, and other immune system disorders.
+Following their medical education, Allergists often complete further training in internal medicine or pediatrics before undertaking a fellowship in allergy and immunology.
+They are adept at recognizing the signs and triggers of allergic reactions and can perform diagnostic tests such as skin prick tests or blood tests to ascertain the presence of allergies.
+Allergists may prescribe medications, administer allergy shots (immunotherapy), and offer guidance on how to reduce allergen exposure through environmental controls.
+They also handle conditions like hay fever, food allergies, eczema, and anaphylaxis.

 Areas of Expertise: